How Much Does Drywall Cost?

 There are so many components to the cost of drywall that it can become overwhelming.
-The answers to these frequently asked questions should help you zero in on how to best plan your project.
+The answers to these frequently asked questions can help homeowners zero in on how to best plan their drywall installation project.

 Q. Why is drywall good for your house?

-Drywall is an affordable, energy-efficient option for your walls and ceilings that provides natural fire resistance and soundproofing.
-It’s easy to customize for the location in your home and to have the style and texture you want.
+Drywall is an affordable, energy-efficient option for walls and ceilings that provides natural fire resistance and soundproofing.
+It’s easy to customize for the location in the home and to have the style and texture the homeowner wants.
 Drywall is easily painted and repainted without a lot of prep work, or it can be used as a strong foundation for tile or shiplap walls.

-Q. How large of a gap should be between sheets of drywall?
+Q. How large a gap should be between sheets of drywall?